 If you’ve ever studied economics, you know that pricing is relative.
 It’s a perception of value, not a hard and fast number.
 The same perception goes for services as it does for products.
-Your clients aren’t purchasing a tangible object, so it may feel harder to put a number to what you’re offering, but this invisibility factor can actually work in your favor.
+Your clients aren’t purchasing a tangible object, so it may feel harder to put an hourly rate to what you’re offering.
+But this invisibility factor can actually work in your favor.

-As a writer, I don’t set my prices because I believe my literal words are worth that much.
-I look ahead and evaluate how impactful my work will be for my clients.
+As a writer, I look ahead and evaluate how impactful my work will be for my clients.

 Let’s use a recent ebook project of mine, for example.
-When I was asked my rate, I didn’t simply consider the words I’d be writing (almost 12,000, if you’re wondering); I consider how this book would be valuable to my client.
+When I was asked for my rate, I consider how this ebook would be valuable to my client.
 With this ebook, my client would capture emails, generate leads, and bring in revenue from courses and products linked to my writing.

-Exactly how many leads and how much revenue, I couldn’t be certain—but I knew that my ebook would provide more to my client (and their clients) than just a pleasant afternoon read.
+Exactly how many leads and how much revenue, I couldn’t be certain--but I knew that my ebook would provide more value than just a pleasant afternoon read.

-Pricing is a big part of your how your audience perceives you.
+Consulting rate tip #2: Your rate is a big part of how your clients perceives you.

-Your prices are each client’s first glimpse of your experience and value as a consultant—especially if you don’t have a large portfolio.
+Your hourly rates are each client’s first glimpse of your experience and value as a consultant--especially if you don’t have a large portfolio.

-Because pricing is an expression of value, low consulting rates don’t necessarily lead to work, or respect.
-If your clients have been regularly hiring consultants or freelancers, they’ll be familiar with market averages.
+Because your fee is an expression of value, low consulting rates don’t necessarily lead to work, or respect.
+If your clients have been regularly hiring consultants or freelancers, they’ll be familiar with average consulting market rates.
 Pitching yourself on the low end simply to undercut competitors won’t always serve you well.

 I’m not proposing that you jack up your rates just to make yourself look better, but there’s no reason to shy away from a higher rate that accurately communicates your expertise, knowledge, and experience.

-The services you offer aren’t the only factor determining your pricing.
+Consulting rate tip #4: The services you offer aren’t the only factor determining your rates.

-When I calculated my rates as a freelance writer, I thought about my background in marketing and editorial training.
-I also considered my business portfolio and how that might help me better approach marketing and ecommerce topics.
-Lastly, I considered my established writing process, which included premium proofreading software, a contracted editor, SEO optimization, and more.
+When I calculated my rates as a freelance writer, I thought about my background in marketing and planned how to build a great marketing strategy.
+Then, I considered my established writing process, which included premium proofreading software, a contracted editor, SEO optimization, and more.

-If you have absolutely no idea where to start when setting consulting rates, take a look at your life.
+If you have absolutely no idea where to start when setting consultation fees take a look at your life.
 What are your personal expenses?
 What are your business expenses?
 What kind of lifestyle do you want to build or maintain as an independent consultant?
-Answering these questions will help you set a minimum price—a foundation upon which you can build your rates.
+Answering these questions will help you set a minimum price--a foundation upon which you can build your consulting fees.